Isulan: Languages

-Hiligaynon is the predominantly spoken language in the municipality, with the bulk of Isulan's population predominantly consisting of descendants of settlers who came from the Hiligaynon-speaking parts of the Visayas, namely the islands of Negros and Panay.
-The Maguindanao-speaking minority was formed by migrations from neighboring Maguindanao-speaking towns and provinces.
-Other languages spoken in the city are Cebuano, Ilocano, Karay-a, Kapampangan, Chavacano, and others.
+Hiligaynon is the predominantly spoken language in the municipality, with the bulk of Isulan's population predominantly consisting of descendants of settlers who came from the Hiligaynon-speaking parts of the Visayas, namely the islands of Panay and Negros Occidental.
+Maguindanaon is a native language spoken in Isulan, while other languages spoken in the municipality are Tagalog, Cebuano, Ilocano, Karay-a, Kapampangan, Chavacano, Pangasinan, Waray and others.

 Economy

 Isulan has various department stores and a mall, the list below contains the current malls and the future shopping centers in Isulan.